Tuesday, 31 December 2024

 I am snowflake symmetry.

-I am a raging torrent.
+I am a solitary raindrop.

-I am a flood.
+I am engulfing flood.

 John Walter Taylor